Have you ever stepped into a flea infested home?

 Learn more about the consequences of living in a flea infested home.

 If you have experienced flea bites, you’ll know that every bite becomes itchy and terribly uncomfortable and, unfortunately, there usually isn’t just one; they bite multiple times at any given attempt!
 You may have seen a dog or cat that gets fleas during warmer weather.
 You treat the animal, spray and disinfect your home and the fleas are gone!
+If you’re not sure how to disinfect your home effectively, sites like https://tonewjersey.com/how-to-disinfect-your-home are there to help.
 Now imagine living in a home that is flea infested with no way of treating the problem!
 You would be bitten constantly.
 Some people believe that flea bites aren’t harmful, but the reality is that there are diseases associated with them.
 During our research we discovered four types of diseases.

 Firstly, Murine Typhus is carried by rats and when cats come in contact with the rats, they become carriers.
 The initial symptoms include headache, fever, nausea and body aches.
 A rash develops on your trunk five or six days later and then spreads to your arms and legs.
 The California Department of Public Health says they typically see about 50 cases per year, primarily in Los Angeles and Orange Counties.